mynk-tmr/notes/Javascript/3_DOM.md

 Unlike **"native" async** events, it invokes event handlers _synchronously_ and returns when all of them have executed. `false` if atleast 1 handler used `preventDefault()`, else true.

-Observers use weak references to nodes.
-If an observed node is removed from DOM, and becomes unreachable, it can be garbage collected

 ## Reference

 ```js